Lemon mojito recipe with step by step photos –Â refreshing summer mocktail beverage with fresh basil and lemon.

 5. Add some crushed ice or ice cubes.

-6. Pour soda or sparkling water or chilled water.
+6. Pour soda, sparkling water or chilled water.
 You can also add half-half of soda and chilled water.
-Stir very well with a stirrer or spoon.
+Stir well with a stirrer or spoon.

 Ingredients

-- 18 to 20 small basil leaves or 1/8 cup basil leaves - about 1 gram (alternative is mint leaves)
+- 18 to 20 basil leaves (small-sized of or ⅛ cup small basil leaves – about 1 gram (alternatively use mint leaves)

-- 2 cups or 500 ml soda or sparkling water or water
+- 2 cups club soda or sparkling water or cold water

-- 1 to 2 tablespoon sugar or add as per taste
+- 1 to 2 tablespoons sugar or add as per taste

 - ice cubes or crushed ice as required